garrettwrong/cuTWED/README.rst

 to reuse memory.
 See ``cuTWED.h``. *All logic and size checks for such advanced cases are expected to be owned by the user.*

 There is an additional batch method.
-Until I have a chance to right up better documentation, you may find example use in ``test_batch``, ``test_batch_dev``, and a small but respectable ML batch problem set in ``test_synthetic_validation.py``.
+Until I have a chance to write up better documentation, you may find example use in ``test_batch``, ``test_batch_dev``, and a small but respectable ML batch problem set in ``test_synthetic_validation.py``.